 Pediatrics (categorical) (223)

 The top five IMG friendly specialties for Non-US IMGs were:

 Family Medicine (443)

 Other IMG Friendly Factors

-Beyond statistics, there are other factors IMG residency candidates should consider when choosing medical specialties such as:
+Beyond statistics, there are other factors IMG residency candidates should consider when choosing medical specialties:

 - Specialty-wide USMLE score expectations – Some specialties are more competitive and have increased expectations of residency candidates.
 For example, General Surgery programs typically require higher USMLE scores than Psychiatry.

 - Previous work and clinical experiences – All specialties like to see some evidence of commitment and deep interest in the specialty.
 Specialties such as Family Medicine highly prefer to see some history of Family Medicine experience to prove your dedication.